-*- Mode: python; indent-tabs-mode: nil; tab-width: 40 -*-

 default=depends(when="--enable-debug")(lambda: True),

-help="{Build|Do not build} Rust code with debug assertions turned " "on.",
+help="{Build|Do not build} Rust code with debug assertions turned on",

 )